A light in dark places

 Though it may relate to proofreading, this is a spot for my thoughts.
 They will be, like my interests, wandering and eclectic.
 Also: probably not pleasant some of the time.
 These are, after all, dark times.

 This is a new day.
 They are all new days.
 I am feeling inspired for the first time in a long, long time.
 Don’t get me wrong; I am not despairing.
 I love my daughter, my husband, the place I live and the opportunities I am afforded.
 However, I am afflicted by the internet.
 I have time, a fast connection, and a tendency toward wide-ranging deep-dive research.
 It is also easy to grab my attention, rendering me somewhat vulnerable.
-I find myself looking for emotional connection from the internet, with a sense of what is going on in the wider world from the internet.
-I am vulnerable to manipulation and outrage.
+I find myself looking for emotional connection from the internet, with a sense of feeling connected to the wider world.
+In my loneliness, I am vulnerable to manipulation and outrage.
 I catch myself responding to anti-vaxxer posts on social media.
 I suffer the collective frustration, alienation and loneliness that is endemic to those caught in the interwebs.
-The things that make me happy -—being with my family, gardening, knitting— are those that do not involve yet more information competing for space on my screen.
-And yet, again and again, whether for emails that need responding to, job contracts that need to be sought out, weather to check, I find myself down the rabbit hole again and again as I lose hours and days to this illusion of productivity.
+The things that make me happy -—being with my family, gardening, knitting— are those that do not involve the perpetual competition for attention space on my screen.
+Yet, whether for emails that need responding to, job contracts that need to be sought out, the weather forecast to check, I find myself down the rabbit hole again and again as I lose hours and days to this virtual wandering.

-The bolt of inspiration came this morning from a dawning sense that these indeed are dark times, and that many of us are seeking the kinds of connection needed during dark times throughout history.
+A bolt of inspiration came this morning from a dawning sense that these indeed are dark times, and that many of us are seeking the kinds of connection needed during dark times throughout history.
 Tribal confirmation of membership, of community.
 Proof that the unbelievable excesses of the corporate and political elites at present has happened before, and is indeed a stage of recurring pre-collapse.
 Granted, the scale is unprecedented.
 Could this colossal imbalance have occurred without the world wide web?
 It is doubtful.
-The ability to connect to individuals has never before been so far-reaching, the accumulation of power and wealth is has never before been so concentrated in the hands of so few.
-Often this power and influence is sold to us with the illusion of empowerment, it is exploitive, manipulative, and downright greedy.
+While the ability to connect to individuals has never before been so far-reaching, the accumulation of power and wealth is has never before been so concentrated in the hands of so few.
+Often this power and influence is sold to us with the illusion of empowerment, but it is exploitive, manipulative, and downright greedy.
 Dark forces.

 Of course there are shining examples of collective support and response, but I am at the moment attentive to the dark energies at work in the world.
 I have hidden from the data miners, the nefarious surveillance agents, covering my social media tracks, so to speak, using Firefox and private browsers predominantly, avoiding links and commenting as little as possible, but today I see that here lies madness.
 Fear has its own momentum, that I wish to stop.
 Today I change tack.

 How many abandoned blogs have started out in exactly this way?
 Is this sustainable?
 We shall see.